niden-net/blog.longhaircareforums.com/_posts/2005-10-01-congratulations-to-october-2005-feature-of-the-month-ccd.md

 ## Do you take any supplements, if so what are they?

 I have taken Biotin, Silica, and a multivitamin regularly in this past and I definitely feel this helped stimulate hair growth, I have read if you have enough of these nutrients in your body than the excess goes to hair, skin and nails.
 For me it worked, I saw results and others saw results.
 As of lately, I have gotten very lazy and I notice my hair has suffered.
 I don’t feel the elasticity and the strength in my hair.
-I have no excuse except that I reached a personal goal and have gotten lazy, so I need to begin my vitamin regime again.
+I have no excuse except that I reached a personal goal and have gotten lazy, so I need to begin my vitamin regimen again.

 Since joining the LHCF, I used MSM, and I added Flaxseed oil, Evening Primrose Vitamin E and Foti (liquid) into my stash, so I must start taking them again.